feload/ror5/README.md

-# ror5
+# Ruby on rails starter kit.
-Ruby on Rails experimental
+Just that :)